kristenvaccaro/interaction-design/assignments.md

 There will be five forms of assessment over the quarter: active participation in design studios (20%), weekly design assignments (40%), coding assignments (20%), quizzes (10%), and a final exam (10%).
 All deadlines are given in PT.

+## Studio Attendance  & Active Participation
+You will present your weekly design assignment in your studio each week (1-2 minutes) and receive feedback from your peers.
+The steps of the critique will be:
+1) Listen: everyone listens to the current presenter.
+No phones, no working on your own design.
+2) Ask questions:
+3) sth

+As a general rule, you should expect to contribute at least 3 times to the discussion each studio.
+If active participation becomes an issue, we will count number of times each student participates.

+Each missed studio attendance will lose 25% of your total studio attendance grade.
+To request an excused absence, fill out [this Google form](https://forms.gle/M77m6T62NeBCsPLcA) by 4:30PM the day before your studio; your TA will confirm that your absence is excused before the start of class.

 ## Design Assignments